 If you hold your shares in "street name," i.e., in the name of a broker, bank or other nominee who is considered the shareholder of record with respect to those shares, these proxy materials, or instructions for how to access these proxy materials, are being forwarded to you by them.
 As the beneficial owner, you have the right to direct your broker, bank or nominee on how to vote and are also invited to attend the Annual Meeting.
 Your broker, bank or nominee has enclosed a voting instruction card for you to use in directing the broker, bank or nominee regarding how to vote your shares.
-If you hold your shares in "street name," it is critical that you return the voting instruction card if you want your votes to count in the election of directors (Proposal 1) and on the Say-on-Pay proposal (Proposal 3).
+If you hold your shares in "street name," it is critical that you return the voting instruction card if you want your votes to count in the election of directors (Proposal 1), the Say-on-Pay proposal (Proposal 3), and the Say-When-on-Pay proposal (Proposal 4).
 Your broker, bank or nominee does not have the ability to vote your uninstructed shares on a discretionary basis in the election of directors or with respect to executive compensation matters.
-Therefore, if you hold your shares in "street name" and do not instruct your broker, bank or nominee on how to vote in the election of directors or on the Say-on-Pay proposal, your shares will not be voted on either of these proposals, or on any other proposal on which your broker does not have discretionary authority (resulting in a "broker non-vote").
+Therefore, if you hold your shares in "street name" and do not instruct your broker, bank or nominee on how to vote in the election of directors, on the Say-on-Pay proposal or on the Say-When-on-Pay proposal, your shares will not be voted on either of these proposals, or on any other proposal on which your broker does not have discretionary authority (resulting in a "broker non-vote").

 Shares underlying broker non-votes are counted for general quorum purposes but are not deemed to be present or entitled to vote with respect to any matter for which a broker does not have discretionary authority to vote.
 Thus, broker non-votes are not considered to be votes cast at a meeting (either for or against a proposal).
 At the Annual Meeting, broker non-votes will not be counted for purposes of the election of directors (Proposal 1) and will have no effect on the outcome of the election of directors based on the plurality voting standard.
-Similarly, broker non-votes will not be counted for purposes of the approval of the Say-on-Pay proposal (Proposal 3) and will have no effect on the outcome of such matter since broker non-votes are not considered to be votes cast.
-Your broker, bank or nominee will continue to have discretion to vote any uninstructed shares on the ratification of the appointment of Tanner LLC as the Company's independent registered public accounting firm for the year ending December 31, 2024 (Proposal 2).
+Similarly, broker non-votes will not be counted for purposes of the approval of the Say-on-Pay proposal (Proposal 3) or the Say-When-on-Pay proposal (Proposal 4) and will have no effect on the outcome of such matters since broker non-votes are not considered to be votes cast.
+Your broker, bank or nominee will continue to have discretion to vote any uninstructed shares on the ratification of the appointment of Tanner LLC as the Company's independent registered public accounting firm for the year ending December 31, 2025 (Proposal 2).